n0mad/octopi/README.md

 But hey! we are *cheating*: we don't count the model storage cost to the compression ratio!
 Agree.
 A non-pruned two-layer GRU model with 128 units per layer, 204 input and output units (size of the alphabet used by our Wikipedia dump) would take 204x128 [input 'embedding' layer] + (128 * 128 + 128) * 4 [two GRU layers] + 128 * 204 + 204 [softmax layer], 4 bytes per number = roughly 460Kb (my current proof-of-concept stored these floats in json, which is not as compact it could be; however, it allows me to not-overcomplicate the POC.)
 Huh, these 460Kb are totally not cost-effective for a 1Mb example!

 However, for a 100Mb full Simple Wikipedia (grab it here), that accounts for less than 0.5% of the original size, and hence the difference with bzip2 becomes significant.
-On my system, the compressed size of Wikipedia is XXXX , including the 460Kb model it becomes ; giving the total compression ratio of ...
-In contrast, bzip2 compresses the same text into ...
+On my system, the compressed size of Wikipedia is 28848474 bytes, plus the 460Kb model it becomes 29319514.
+In contrast, `bzip2 -9' compresses the same text into 29828076 bytes.
+Win!
+In particular, assuming that we actually didn't program or particularly fine-tune the compression program.

 ## I want to train my own models and use them